drocheam/optrace/docs/source/usage/overview.rst

    With :python:`ui_dark_mode` disabled.

+Changes are applied to all current GUI windows as well as new ones.

 Plot Dark Mode
 ###################

-For the content of plotting windows, there is a separate option :python:`plot_dark_mode`.
+A separate option :python:`plot_dark_mode` is available for the content of the plotting windows.
-It is also enabled by default.

 To deactivate it, use:

 .. testcode::

    ot.global_options.plot_dark_mode = False

-Deactivating it is useful for documentation or article output, where image are typically shown on a white background.
+Light mode is especially useful for academic output, where images are shown on a white background.
 Note that changes are only applied to new :obj:`pyplot <matplotlib.pyplot>` windows, not already opened ones.

 .. list-table::